Houston Specialty Clinic

 Chronic lung disease is a condition affecting premature babies that means they’re having problems breathing.
-At the Houston and Sugar Land, Texas, offices of Houston Specialty Clinic, board-certified pediatric pulmonologist Sarat Susarla, MD, provides expert diagnosis and treatment for infants affected by respiratory distress and chronic lung disease.
+At the Houston and Sugar Land, Texas, offices of Houston Specialty Clinic, board-certified pediatric pulmonologist Sarat Susarla, MD and Joseph L. Edmonds, M.D., FACS, FAAP provide expert diagnosis and treatment for infants affected by respiratory distress and chronic lung disease.
 Find out how Dr. Susarla can help you and your baby by calling the location closest to you today.

 Chronic lung disease (bronchopulmonary dysplasia) is a term for the breathing problems premature babies can experience.
 Chronic lung disease causes inflammation in your baby’s lungs.
 If the tissue breaks down, it causes scarring, which can lead to breathing difficulties.